mikeperry-tor/acwiki/Signaling-Channels/Documentation-of-Use.md

 # Common features of signaling channels

-These are some ideal common features that all signaling channels should have
+These are some ideal common features for signaling channels.
+Not all channels will require all features.

 ### Reliability